 Welcome to Austin, Texas – a city known for its vibrant culture, delicious cuisine, and outdoor activities – and its intense summer heat!
 Fortunately, the city offers several beautiful Austin Texas beaches to choose from!

 However, with several lakes and rivers in the area, stemming from the mighty Colorado River, Austin’s beaches provide locals (including me!) and visitors a refreshing escape from the heat of the summer months.
-On a summer day, you’ll always find my family exploring a new beach in Austin or discovering a new natural spring swimming hole.
+On a summer day, you’ll always find my family exploring a new beach in Austin, visiting an Austin water park, or discovering a new natural spring swimming hole.

 Whether you prefer the clear waters of Lake Travis, the calm currents of Lake Austin, or the urban landscape of beaches along Lady Bird Lake, Austin’s beaches provide the perfect place to relax and play in the refreshing water.